 SECTION 1.
 Overview.
 Senate Bill 35 (SB 35) enacted Government Code section 65913.4, which requires certain cities and counties to use a streamlined ministerial review process for qualifying multifamily housing developments that comply with the jurisdiction's objective planning standards, provide specified levels of affordable housing, and meet other specific requirements.
+Government Code section 65913.4 has been twice amended, most recently on July 31, 2019, and the City's process reflects these amendments.
 The California Department of Housing and Community Development (HCD) determined that Cupertino is subject to SB 35.1 The HCD issued guidelines for implementing SB 35, Streamlined Ministerial Approval Process Guidelines (Guidelines), on November 29, 2018, which took effect on January 1, 2019.
 These Guidelines direct a local jurisdiction to provide information about its process for applying and receiving ministerial approval under SB 35.
 Guidelines § 300(a).